TheColetrain/thecoletrain.github.io/_posts/2025-03-17-APT-Cacher-NG.md

 - ### **Phase 2**: Cache some repositories

-  1. This phase takes up a little space—not much, really.
+**A.** This phase takes up a little space—not much, really.
 We are going to list repositories to cache and then hit the GUI button to cache them.
      Here are the two things you need (replace your IP's here):
      - GUI: http://192.168.1.215:3142/acng-report.html
      - CONFIG on the SERVER: **`/etc/apt-cacher-ng/acng.conf`**